Best Hard Wax Beans To Buy In 2019?

 Overall, Satin Smooth is a household name product with a proven quality.
 You have to be aware that there are counterfeit products so be careful buying Satin Smooth products online.
 It is sold in different packages in different markets, but predominantly it is sold in 14 oz or 24 oz

-2. Finewind Wax Beans – Best Depilatory For Full Bikini
+2. Kolua Wax Beans – Best Depilatory For Full Bikini

-First on our lists are the hard beans made by Finewind, although I’ve seen the same beads sold under a few different names so the origin is a bit muddy, to be honest.
+The second contender on our list, after Satin Smooth, are the hard beans made by Kolua, although I’ve seen the same beads sold under a few different names – Femirowax, etc… The origin is a bit muddy, to be honest.
 They come in three flavors, if so to speak – lavender, rose, and tea tree.
 Besides the different aromas, there is no real-life difference between the three variations of these beads.

-Overall they are a decent quality blue beans that gets the job done, keeping budget within reason.
+Overall the Kolua are a decent quality blue beans that get the job done, keeping budget within reason.
 It is fine for sensitive skin, but as always the case – test small before applying big.

-3. Wokaar Waxing Beads – Best For Home Use
+3. Wokaar Kit – Best For Home Use

-The warmer is one of the actually good ones out there, but the benas itself are even better.
-They are made with all natural ingredients and it should be fine for most people, even those with allergies and other issues.
+The warmer is one of the actually good ones out there, but the beans itself are even better.
+They are made with all-natural ingredients and it should be fine for most people, even those with allergies and other issues.

 The Wokaar hard beans come in four different flavors – chamomile, lavender, chocolate and original.
 The beans offer a very pleasant aroma, at least it did to me, of course.
 The consistency is rather solid than liquid even when heated up.
 You can use the kit warmer to warm the beads, but you can also heat them on the stove and in the microwave.
 A microwave is usually not recommended for heating as it can break the structure, but if you are really careful with it it might just work.
 We couldn’t find any problems using our microwave, but other people have reported problems with it.

-The bags are pretty big as they comes in 10.6 oz packs, much bigger than the Finewind beads above that come in only 3.2 oz packs.
+The bags are pretty big as they come in 10.6 oz packs, much bigger than the Kolua beads above that come in only 3.2 oz packs.
 A single pack should be enough for removing the hair from a single leg, even two if you are careful and don’t over-apply it.

 Overall, it is a solid choice for most people – it is a pleasure to use all-natural wax beads that offer excellent value for money if you purchase them with the bundled warmer.
 Highly recommended.